bronteee/advanced-perception/image-enhancement/README.md

 - In addition, we measured the training loss and PSNR through increasing epoch to achieve best results.

 ### train_test_dehazeformer.py
 - Wrapper script for training and testing the different dehazeformer models and write results to disc.
+This assumes that the `data/a2i2/UAV-train/paired_dehaze/images/` directory and training images have been processed and split into training and validation sets using the `Dehaze.ipynb` notebook.

 - Usage:
   - For training and testing: